hakubishin3/kaggle_Instant_Gratification/README.md

 # Solution

+## Findings
-- The Competition data was created with sklearn's make_classification.
+The Competition data was created with sklearn's make_classification.
-- The following parameters were shown by EDA.
+The following parameters were shown by EDA.
   - n_clusters_per_class=3
   - hypercube=True
   - flip_y=0.05